harunmunjal/movie_trailer_website/README.md

 1. Download Zip File
 2. Unzip it
+3. Open entertainment.py using python IDLE.
-2. Run fresh_tomato.html to view the website.
+4. Press f5 to view the Movie Webpage.

 # How to add your favorite movie